By Dan DiMaggio

 In another, they’re asked to list off as many U.S. social movements as they can—and the trainers highlight that some of the most important periods of union organizing coincided with outbursts of social movements, in the 1930s and 1960s.

 “What I love about doing these workshops is it’s not a lecture, so you’re not losing people,” says Dunn.
 “You’re forcing small groups to talk and think, and then as facilitators we just take the feedback and keep it moving.”
+“A lot of the success has to do with the methodology of it, and that members are leading it,” says Hernandez.
+“Because it’s the nurse from your local hospital who you work with, or the phone guy at your garage who you see all the time, it really changes the conversations that happen in the room and how comfortable people are in speaking up.”

 That familiarity can help facilitate hard conversations around race and immigration, both covered in the program.
 Participants look at examples of how bosses have used race to divide workers, and learn about the wealth gap between races—including how even Black college graduates have much less wealth on average than white high school dropouts.